 With each stage of life providing a new challenge, we understand that simple and practical solutions can be invaluable to parents & caregivers.

 FASD is widely understood to be a hidden disability.
 Even among those who do recognize FASD, the focus is often on children and not adults with the disorders.
 As individuals with FASD enter adulthood, they and their family members and caregivers face additional challenges.

-Indiana NOFAS has compiled a list of resources and information to help adults and caregivers better manage FASD in adulthood.
+Indiana Alliance has compiled a list of resources and information to help adults and caregivers better manage FASD in adulthood.

 Professional & Community Support

 It is important to identify individuals living with FASD and support them to improve functioning in society.
 Important support networks include professionals, educators, health care providers, social services, criminal justice system, government officials and policymakers.
 Relevant topics include education, employment, legal assistance, health care, and housing.

 Indiana Alliance maintains a Resource Directory of articles, research, training and other information.
 This directory also contains contact information for support services, programs and organizations related to FASD including health care providers and clinics.

 Prenatal exposure to alcohol can result in an almost limitless combination of physical and functional birth defects.

 The full range of physical and developmental disabilities for any one affected individual may become evident at irregular times through childhood, adolescence and into adulthood.